 The Hatfield Marine Science Center administers multiple scholarships, fellowships, and awards annually.
 Undergraduates are eligible for financial support that can cover housing expenses for residency at HMSC during summer coursework, travel expenses to attend a professional conference, and projects/research that contribute to fisheries development, marine education, shellfish aquaculture, fisheries ecology and many more marine-related studies.
 For more information about when and how to apply, please reference the HMSC Scholarships, Fellowships, and Awards website.

 There are two solicitations for scholarships, one in January for General Awards and one in February for Internship and International Travel.
 Applications will be available for currently enrolled Fisheries and Wildlife students who matriculate Winter 2018 or earlier.
-Applications for the General scholarships including the College of Agriculture awards are submitted once annually no later than February 15th through the College of Agricultural Sciences Scholarships and are awarded in fall, winter and spring 2018-19 (a few awards are available for students graduating spring 2018.
+Applications for the General scholarships including the College of Agriculture awards are submitted once annually no later than February 15th through the new ScholarDollars website and are awarded in fall, winter and spring 2019-20 (a few awards are available for students graduating spring 2019.
 For questions, please contact Head Advisor, Nancy Allen via email or at (541) 737-1941.

 Lindsay Ball Fisheries and Wildlife Scholarship